 The tree straps that come with the hammock are only 42 inches long, so if you're surrounded by trees more than about 12 inches in diameter, you may have a problem.
 However, if you order directly from Hennessy, you can upgrade to longer straps for free, or you can bring extra webbing of your own and easily attach it to this hammock.

 Contributing to some confusion during setup, the fly has an asymmetrical shape that needs to match the hammock's shape, but there are no markings or color-coding to tell you what corner lines up with what.
 You can just lay it on the ground and look at the shape in the daylight, but it is a pain when it's dark outside or wet on the ground, so we recommend marking the tarp somehow.
 We do really like how the Hennessy Expedition rain fly ties directly into the hammock suspension.
 The small clip and friction knot of the Hennessey models are surprisingly strong and make micro-adjustments fast and simple.
 When needing more or less tension on the rainfly, the user needs only to slide the knot further up the polycord, closer to the tree or anchor.

 Durability and Protection

-The Expedition had the heaviest and burliest fabric of all the models we tested, a 70D oxford nylon with double stitched seams.
+The Expedition has fairly durable fabric: 70-Denier oxford nylon with double-stitched seams.
+Most shelter system models we tested use a lighter weight body fabric to save ounces, which also decreases durability.
 If taken proper care of, this hammock will be around for many years and can be relied on for extended trips when trust in gear is paramount.